v2sCollections/City-of-Dreams/README.md

 ## [POPUPS](https://)

-16) These may popup in Vortex as you are downloading the collection.
+16) These may pop up in Vortex as you are downloading the collection.

-- When you see a pop-up titled **"Mod contains protected paths"** select **"yes install to staging anyway"**
+- When you see a pop-up titled **"Mod contains protected paths"** select **"Yes install to staging anyway"**
-- When you see a pop-up titled **"you have reached the fallback installer"** select **"yes install to staging anyway"**
+- When you see a pop-up titled **"You have reached the fallback installer"** select **"Yes install to staging anyway"**
 - When you see a pop-up titled **"not an archive"** select **"create mod"**.
-- Throughout the install process you will have some **"installer"** popups so that you can customize some mods to your liking.
+- Throughout the install process, you will have some **"installer"** popups so that you can customize some mods to your liking.

 ---

 ## [OPTIONAL MODS](https://)

-***Note** If you dont want the optional mods skip this step.
+***Note** If you don't want the optional mods skip this step.

 17) Select **"show"** optional mods then select **"no thanks"**